Saeed Ajmal: International career

 Saeed Ajmal in the field during a 50-over warm-up match against Somerset at the County Ground, Taunton, during Pakistan's 2010 tour of England.

 Pakistan hosted the Asia Cup in June 2008; Ajmal was included in the 15-man squad and was expected to act as a foil to Shahid Afridi's leg spin.
 He made his debut against India on 2 July 2008.
 Ajmal took a single wicket, that of Yusuf Pathan, from his ten overs while conceding 47 runs (1/47) as Pakistan won by eight wickets, before taking (2/19) in a ten-wicket victory over Bangladesh, although the team had no chance of progressing to the competition's final.
 In November that year Pakistan travelled to the United Arab Emirates to face the West Indies in a three-match ODI series.
 Ajmal and Afridi were the team's only spin options; the former took a single wicket while conceding 73 runs and Pakistan won all three matches.

 Ajmal's next match the third ODI against Sri Lanka in January 2009.
 Pakistan faced Australia in the UAE in five ODIs.
 Playing in all five matches Ajmal took four wickets at an average of 39.50.
 He was then picked for the Sri Lankan series in Sri Lanka where he had made solid performances in the Test matches, being picked ahead of Danish Kaneria in two of the matches.

 In April 2009, Ajmal was reported by umpires for having a suspect bowling action.
 An independent test the following month demonstrated that Ajmal's arm flexed within the 15-degree tolerance allowed by the International Cricket Council.
 Later that year, the Pakistan Cricket Board named a pool of 30 players from which they would choose their final squad for the 2009 ICC World Twenty20, held in June.
 Initially left out, Ajmal was one of three players added to the list, replacing players who were dropped because they were contracted with the controversial Indian Cricket League.
 In the tournament, Ajmal partnered Afridi.
 Pakistan won the tournament, and Ajmal was the tournament's joint second highest wicket-taker with twelve dismissals from seven games (only Pakistan's Umar Gul took more wickets, with thirteen dismissals).

-Ajmal's good form continued in the 2010 ICC World Twenty20 as he was Pakistan's leading wicket taker.
+Ajmal's form continued in the 2010 ICC World Twenty20 as he was Pakistan's leading wicket taker.
 However despite his good form he was known for conceding three sixes to Michael Hussey in what has been hailed as the most thrilling Twenty20 match of all time as Australia were in trouble and Ajmal was the unfortunate bowler who bowled that final over.